 The only disappointing aspect of this drive is that there are just not enough viewpoints to stop & stand in awe of spectacular scenery!
 You ascend the mountain on a small, winding road towards Molls Gap.
 Once through a literal gap in the rock, you will find a car park with a stunning view & a shop, the Avoca store & café.
 It’s well worth a break to admire the vista from the café window & sample the delicious selection of cakes (the carrot cake is particularly recommended!).
 From here, there are loads of options to explore further either by car or hiking on foot.

 Killarney National Park treats those who visit to a rugged landscape & Irelands highest mountain range in the MacGillycuddy’s Reeks at 1038m.
-The park is dominated by 3 lakes; Lough Leane, Muckross Lake & the Upper Lake & in total occupies over 10,000 hectares of land.
+Three lakes dominate the park; Lough Leane, Muckross Lake & the Upper Lake & in total occupies over 10,000 hectares of land.

 This was also when our choice to visit in November really came into its own.
 I have no doubt that in summertime the park is beautiful, but also swamped with tourists.
 While we were exploring, we were pretty much on our own.
 It felt like we were the only people who knew about this spectacular place!

 We started with Ladies View giving us a panoramic outlook of the park before stopping at a few viewpoints by the side of the lake as we followed the road towards Killarney.
 The blue skies & lack of wind meant the few clouds which peppered the sky reflected perfectly in the water.
-This was my highlight of the whole trip, made more special as it felt like nobody else knew about it.
+For me, this was the highlight of the whole trip.
+The place felt more special as nobody else seemed to know about it.